 “Access to transit is not only an economic issue, it’s an equity and public health issue,” said Democratic Representative Ayanna Pressley of Massachusetts who is also one of the bill’s sponsors.
 “As representatives of the people, it is our responsibility to invest in transit options like biking that offer flexible and efficient means for everyday travel, recreation, and commuting for all communities.”

-Of course, ultimately, bicycling to work, to school, to run errands, or even for recreation is a personal choice that may not be driven by a tax incentive or employee benefit.
+Of course, bicycling to work, to school, to run errands, or even for recreation is a personal choice that may not be driven by a tax incentive or employee benefit.

 “While there are any number of reasons that a particular cyclist might choose to ride an electric bike, three of the most important ones to take into consideration are the ways that electric bikes can help save time and money, the ways they help contribute to a healthier lifestyle, and the fact that they represent an environmentally friendly mode of transportation.
 At the end of the day, however, many cyclists choose electric bikes simply because they’re fun to ride.
 Perhaps one of the most important reasons for choosing an electric bike, then, is that they make it possible for people of all ages, skills, fitness levels, and abilities to enjoy the pure pleasure of riding a bike,” wrote Boris and Yevgeniy Mordkovich in “The Complete Electric Bike Buyer’s Guide.”